-- Reliable car, drivers license, and automobile liability insurance; must be eligible to be an insured driver under Latino Network’s Commercial Auto Liability
+- Reliable car, driver’s license, and automobile liability insurance; must be eligible to be an insured driver under Latino Network’s Commercial Auto Liability

-Latino Network is a fast-paced, highly engaged work environment with satellite Operations within Multnomah County.
+Latino Network is a fast-paced, highly engaged work environment with satellite operations within Multnomah County.
 We strive to communicate effectively and respectfully within the context of varying beliefs, behaviors, orientations, identities and cultural backgrounds.
 We actively seek opportunities for professional development for our staff and promote a willingness to change for continual improvement.

 Latino Network provides a generous benefits package that includes 15 days of paid vacation, 12 days of paid sick leave, 10 paid holidays, employer-paid health coverage, and life insurance.

 Latino Network is an EEO employer committed to the inclusion of people of color, lesbian, gay, bisexual and transgender people, women and people living with disabilities in our workplace and programs.
 We invite applications from candidates who share our commitment to this diversity.